 - Images used to run .NET Core apps

-- Development: How fast can you iterate changes, and the ability to debug the changes.
-The size of the image isn't as important, rather can you make changes to your code and see them quickly.
-Some of our tools, like yo docker for use in Visual Studio Code use this image during development time.
+Development: The priority focuses on quickly iterate changes, and the ability to debug the changes.
+The size of the image isn't as important, rather can you make changes to your code and see them quickly?

-- Build: What's needed to compile your app.
-This includes the compiler and any other dependencies to optimize the binaries.
-This image isn't the image you deploy, rather it's an image you use to build the content you place into a production image.
-This image would be used in your continuous integration, or build environment.
-For instance, rather than installing all the dependencies directly on a build agent, the build agent would instance a build image to compile the application with all the dependencies required to build the app contained within the image.
+Build: This image contains everything needed to compile your app, which includes the compiler and any other dependencies to optimize the binaries.
+You use the build image to create the assets you place into a production image.
+The build image would be used for continuous integration, or in a build environment.
+This approach allows a build agent to compile and build the application (with all the required dependencies) in a build image instance.
 Your build agent only needs to know how to run this Docker image.

-- Production: How fast you can deploy and start your image.
-This image is small so it can quickly travel across the network from your Docker Registry to your Docker hosts.
+Production: How fast you can deploy and start your image?
+This image is small so network performance from your Docker Registry to your Docker hosts is optimized.
 The contents are ready to run enabling the fastest time from Docker run to processing results.
-In the immutable Docker model, there's no need for dynamic compilation of code.
+Dynamic code compilation isn't needed in the Docker model.
 The content you place in this image would be limited to the binaries and content needed to run the application.
-For example, the published output using

 Docker image variations

-microsoft/dotnet:<version>-sdk: that is microsoft/dotnet:1.0.0-preview2-sdk, this image contains the .NET Core SDK which includes the .NET Core and Command Line Tools (CLI).
+microsoft/dotnet:2.0.0-sdk) This image contains the .NET Core SDK, which includes the .NET Core and Command Line Tools (CLI).
 This image maps to the development scenario.
-You would use this image for local development, debugging and unit testing.
-For example, all the development you do, before you check in your code.
+You use this image for local development, debugging, and unit testing.
 This image can also be used for your build scenarios.
+Using

 In addition to the optimized scenarios of development, build and production, we provide additional images: